Payday Loans Are Banned in These States

 Payday Loans From A Direct Lender – Details on where they’re banned online

 We’ve created a nifty infographic to better help you understand the legalities of online payday loan regulations in your state.
 This illustrated picture lists the states who outlaw direct loans in some form or another.
 We’ve detailed a notable event or recent legislative change in each state’s history that’s led to direct lender payday loans being outlawed.
 Keep in mind, there are a handful of states with legislation pending that could make this article obsolete.
 We’ll do our best to keep this infographic updated with the latest state by state changes as new laws are passed.
+Even though this infographic covers only state changes, you can still expect some new regulations on the federal level in 2021.
 Please don’t rely on this infographic or anything else on our site as legal advice on payday loan rules and regulations.
 We are not a law firm and we don’t offer any legal advice or recommendations on cash advance legalities in your state.
-Use this image research your options before you make the move with a direct lender.
+Use this info to research your options before you make the move with a direct lender.
 Make sure you really need an online loan before you sign at the dotted line with any company that offers direct lender advances!
 If you feel a payday loans direct lenders is your only option then be sure to pay off your loan in full on the day it’s due.
 Failure to do this will result in your paying much more than you planned on in interest and fees.
 You’ll also get stuck in a pattern of taking out one online loan only to pay another online loan.
 Don’t let this happen.
 Take charge of your finances and make sure that you do your research to find a good company.